 Smith, Matthew J; Thirthalli, Jagadisha; Abdallah, Arbi Ben; Murray, Robin M.; Cottler, Linda.
-“Prevalence of psychotic symptoms in substance users: a comparison across substances.”
+“Prevalence of psychotic symptoms in subs[…]n across substances.”
 Comprehensive Psychiatry, May 2009.
 Accessed May 31, 2019.

 Uri Nitzan, MD; Efrat Shoshan, MD; Shaul Lev-Ran, MD; and Shmuel Fennig, MD.
 “Internet-Related Psychosis-A Sign of the Times?”
 The Israel Journal of Psychiatry and Related Sciences, July 2011.
 Accessed May 31, 2019.